 The National Field of Honour offers the following types of plot:

 Plot for 2 caskets;

 Plot for 4 urns

 Niche in our columbarium with a capacity of 2 standard size urns

 Telephone: (514) 695-7213

 Families may request that a deceased person’s remains be disinterred and moved to another cemetery.
 Any person who submits a request to the National Field of Honour management for disinterment must include all requisite authorizations as stipulated in the Burial Act (LRQ., cI-II).
 Disinterment costs shall be borne by the person submitting the request.

 Families may wish to place tributes on a grave.
 These must be cut fresh flowers and special receptacles are provided for this purpose.
 Floral tributes will be removed after their appearance is no longer suitable.
 Placing artificial flowers, wreaths, miniature flags, etc. is allowed during national holidays and special memorial celebrations.
 Such tributes will be removed by cemetery personnel after a reasonable period.
 Christmas and Remembrance Day wreaths are accepted for a limited period.
 The National Field of Honour is not responsible for the safekeeping of memorial tributes.

 Visitors to the National Field of Honour are welcome seven days a week.
-They must maintain a dignified conduct and see that children and pets respect the dignity of the site.
+They must maintain a dignified conduct and see that children respect the dignity of the site.
 Vehicles shall be driven and parked only on the paved roads of the cemetery (speed limit is 25 km/hr).